agama-project/agama-project.github.io/docs/user/unattended/profile/index.md

 A profile defines which options to use during installation: which product to install, localization settings, partitioning schema, etc. Agama profiles are written in [Jsonnet](https://jsonnet.org/) which is a superset of JSON.
-However, it brings a few advantages:
+It brings a few advantages:

 - More relaxed syntax which makes it easier to read and write.
 - Support for comments and multi-line values.
 - Constructs for generating dynamic content.

-The following example is rather minimal: it just instructs Agama to install Tumbleweed and defines a first user so you can log in.
+Let's have a look to an example to get an idea.
+The followin profile is rather small: it just instructs Agama to install Tumbleweed and defines a first user so you can log in.

 ```jsonnet
 {